 - Connect Chromecast/Google Home to your new SSID

 - Related Articles

-Using Chromecast and/or Google Home can introduce some potential issues to your UniFi Network.
-This article will explain how to configure your UniFi network so you can enjoy the benefits of these devices while limiting any potential negative impact on performance.
+This article will explain how to configure your UniFi network so you can enjoy the benefits of these devices while limiting any potential impact from exposing "trusted devices" on the same LAN.
+It may also be desired to add firewall rules to block traffic between the "trusted LAN" and the LAN that is chosen for the Chromecast/Google Home devices.

 Some key considerations:

 This article will discuss some recommended configurations of your UniFi network when using these devices.

 Create a Separate SSID/VLAN